-Figure 7 displays the MPO's annual process for producing the TIP and the UPWP, and the related public participation opportunities.
+Figure 7 shows the MPO's annual process for producing the TIP and the UPWP and any related public participation opportunities.

-4.2 THE LONG-RANGE TRANSPORTATION PLAN
+4.2 THE LRTP

-The Long-Range Transportation Plan is updated every four years, although some LRTP work is underway all year, every year.
+The LRTP is updated every four years, although some LRTP work is ongoing.
 A specific public participation plan is developed for each LRTP update.
 The most significant public participation takes place during the fourth year, leading up to endorsement of the LRTP update.
 Although the public participation schedule is different for the LRTP, it follows the same general sequence and set of outreach tools used for the TIP and UPWP, and if possible public participation activities for the LRTP are coordinated with TIP and UPWP outreach.
+The draft LRTP is released for a public comment period that lasts 30 days.